JJYSTEM/DiffusionSyn/README.md

 This is the repository that contains source code for the Diffusion Synthesis.

-If you find Nerfies useful for your work please cite:
+If you find Diffusion Synthesis useful for your work please cite:

-@article{park2021nerfies
-  author    = {Park, Keunhong and Sinha, Utkarsh and Barron, Jonathan T. and Bouaziz, Sofien and Goldman, Dan B and Seitz, Steven M. and Martin-Brualla, Ricardo}, title     = {Nerfies: Deformable Neural Radiance Fields}, journal   = {ICCV}, year      = {2021},
-}
+>

 ## 📝 Updates
 coming soon!